abailly/abailly.github.io/posts/ai-vs-human-2.md

 ## Conclusion

 I have been again quite impressed by Claude Code's ability to implement a complete feature without any supervision, from a single initial prompt.
 However I think the end result has some shortcomings that make it not better and actually slightly worse than the code I wrote myself, which could definitely be improved but goes straight to the point, does not introduce additional dependencies and does not break other code.
+It should nevertheless be stressed that it was able to _autonomously_ build a complete feature with capabilities identical or similar to what I wrote myself, in a fraction of the time.

 What I gather from these experiments, and from informed comments and reports here and there, is that letting an agent run loose to code something relatively involved is not the best use of such tools in the context of an existing codebase.
 It might make more sense when prototyping, or implementing some side feature (I have used Claude Code to build an End-to-End test suite based on playwright on another project and it was fine) which can be replaced at will.
 But when working on a system for an extended period, the feedback loop should be much shorter and the agent (at least as far as coding is concerned) should be used just like a pairing partner, drafting and revising a plan together, implementing small features easily reviewed and changed one at a time, correcting course, and so on.